sunpy/sunpy/doc/source/guide/hek.rst

 sets the start and end times for the query.
 The second argument:

-    hek.attrs.EventType(EventType)
+    hek.attrs.EventType(event_type)

 sets the type of event to look for.
-Since we have defined EventType = 'FL', this sets the query to look for flares.
+Since we have defined event_type = 'FL', this sets the query to look for flares.
 We could have also set the flare event type using the syntax

     hek.attrs.FL

 There is more on the attributes of hek.attrs in section 4 of this guide.

 3. The result